tamc/tom.counsell.org/public/index.markdown

 News
 ----

+1. I've updated my units calculator to be a [single page web app](http://tamc.github.io/how-much-is)
+1. With my team's help, India have [launched their version of a 2050 calculator](http://indiaenergy.gov.in).
+They have done a great job with their documentation.
+I blogged about it at [DECC](http://blog.decc.gov.uk/2014/03/04/not-how-they-do-it-on-yes-minister/)
 1. My team won a second [Civil Service Award](http://my.civilservice.gov.uk/reform/civil-service-awards-2013/) for Analysis and Use of Evidence, joint with the Foreign Office.
 Well done guys.
 1. With my team's help, Taiwan have [launched their version of a 2050 calculator](http://my2050.twenergy.org.tw).
 It looks awesome.
 Ewan Bennie went to the launch and [blogged about it](http://blog.decc.gov.uk/2013/12/03/made-in-taiwan/).
 1. I am quite proud of the legends on the [new charts in the 2050 calculator](http://2050-calculator-tool.decc.gov.uk).
 Did them in [D3](http://d3js.org) which was a pleasure.
 [See the code](https://github.com/decc/twenty-fifty/blob/master/src/javascripts/stacked_area_chart.js.coffee).